jlaomoc/machine_learning_trading_bot/README.md

 # Machine Learning Trading Bot

 ### Purpose
 In this challenge I was assume the role of a finanical adviors at one of the top 5 finanical advisory firms in the world.
-My goal is to enhance the exisiting trading signals by implement an algorithmic trading strategy that uses machine learning to automate the trade decisions.Adjust the input parameters to optimise the trading algorithm and train a new machine learning model and compare its performance to that of a baseline model.
-I will go about this by establishing a baseline performance and tune the basline trading Algorithm.
+My goal is to enhance the exisiting trading signals by implementing an algorithmic trading strategy that uses machine learning to automate the trade decisions.
+Adjust the input parameters to optimise the trading algorithm and train a new machine learning model and compare its performance to that of a baseline model.
+I will go about this by establishing a baseline performance using SVM and tune the basline trading Algorithm by adjusting the Time Peroid and Rolling Windows.
+Lastly I will use Linear Regression Model to see if I can enhance my model predictions.

 ### Report Findings